Steps to take if the rate you see in ShipStation does not match the rate displayed in your postal account web portal.

 When creating labels in ShipStation, you may see that the rate in ShipStation does not match the rate a carrier offers on their web portal for the same shipment.

-If the rate in ShipStation does not match the shipping carrier's online portal, continue following the steps below to try to locate the cause of the discrepancy.
+If the rate in ShipStation does not match the carrier's online portal, click through the options below to identify the cause of the discrepancy.

 If you're not using a flat-rate shipping service, most carriers will bill the shipment based on either actual weight or dimensional weight, whichever is greater.

 If you're comparing estimated rates on the carrier's online portal, make sure both the weight and dimensions match the shipment information in ShipStation.

 If you're comparing the estimated rate in ShipStation with the rate a carrier billed you for a shipment, make sure the dimensions are present in ShipStation and match the dimensions determined by the carrier for the shipment.

 If dimensions are not included, ShipStation will only base the rate on weight.
 If the carrier determines that the dimensional weight is higher, the carrier will charge you based on the dimensional weight, and the estimated rate in ShipStation will be inaccurate.

 The default confirmation type for a shipping service is free, but if using a more advanced confirmation option (like Signature delivery) the carrier may charge an additional fee.
 Other options like Carrier Insurance, Saturday Delivery, or Cash on Delivery may also incur additional fees.